 As Pulse identified in August, a majority of GPs plan on retiring before the age of 60.
 Could the state indemnity scheme be the impetus that some of the “undecided” remainder need to make a final decision, or will it be the boost the NHS needs to distribute resource across all platforms and bring the Department of Health and Social Care’s vision of 7-day primary care service a little closer?

-In either instance, the role of state-backed indemnity has presented opportunity and dilemma for many and so with just four months to go, GPs and practices will need to start giving serious thought as to their next steps.
+In either instance, the role of state-backed indemnity has presented opportunity and dilemma for many and so with just weeks to go, GPs and practices will need to start giving serious thought as to their next steps.
 Retire, refine or reconsider?